 - The employer should have allowed the employee to go for rehabilitation

 - The dismissal was unfair

-- The employer was required to reinstate the employee and to give him back pay for a period of 18 months
+- The employer was required to reinstate the employee and to give him back pay for a period of 18 months, with interest.

 The above cases make it clear that, although employees can be dismissed for abusing sick leave, absence without permission and poor work performance:

 - Sick employees are strongly protected from unfair treatment aimed at their disabilities

 - Alcohol and drug abuse can be seen as an illness in South African law